Talaween/Grant/README.md

 "records" : "$resource.auhthorId=$user.Id | Select * From tags where tags.userId = $user.id And tags.pictureId = $resource.id",
 ....
 ```
+### Limits

-for Limit object we provide a condition in the "rule" property, you should use a SQL SELECT statement that counts the number of times the user access the object, for example allowing a user to only create maximum 5 articles :
+The Limit object provides a condition to count how many time a policy can be valid before it expires, the amount property specifies the maximum number to execute the policy, while in the "rule" property, you should use a SQL SELECT statement that counts the number of times the user role has accessed the object, for example allowing a user to only create maximum 5 articles :

 ```js
 ....